nouturnsign/ducktop/README.md

 # Ducktop

-A duck companion for your desktop.
+A duck companion for your Mac!

 ## Warning

-Currently, there is little testing.
-It probably only works on one monitor for now.
+Currently, there is very little testing.
+Expect crashes!